AbhijitEZ/react-image-grid/README.md

+# React Image Grid

+A simple image grid layout with modal and json placeholder data.

+## Installation
 Clone this repo to your system, you need to install all package via `npm install` or `yarn install` as per your need.<br>

 In the project directory, you can run: